matrix-org/thirdroom/docs/protocol/index.md

   - This message is reliably and orderedly sent from the host to the peers.
 It contains the host's time, the host's peer index, the local peer index for the receiving client, a count of peers, the peers' information, a count of entities, and the entity spawn information.
   - Contains arrays of Spawn and Update structs

-- PeerJoin
+- PeerEntered

-  - This message is reliably and orderedly sent when a new peer joins the network.
+  - This message is reliably and orderedly sent when a new peer enters the group call.
 It contains the new peer's information.
   - Contains PeerInfo struct

-- PeerLeft
+- PeerExited

-  - This message is reliably and orderedly sent when a peer leaves the network.
-It contains the index of the peer that has left.
+  - This message is reliably and orderedly sent when a peer leaves the group call.
+It contains the index of the peer that has exited.
   - Contains no structs, just a peerIndex

-- SpawnDespawnRPC
+- HostCommands

-  - This message is reliably and orderedly sent to spawn and despawn entities and make remote procedure calls.
-It contains counts and data for the spawns, despawns, and RPCs.
+  - This message is reliably and orderedly sent to spawn and despawn entities, transfer authority, and make remote procedure calls.
+It contains counts and data for the spawns, despawns, authority transfers, and RPCs.
-  - Contains arrays of Spawn, Despawn, and RPC structs
+  - Contains arrays of Spawn, Despawn, AuthorityTransfer, and RPC structs

+- PeerCommands

+  - This message is reliably and orderedly sent to make remote procedure calls.
+It contains a count and data for the RPCs.
+  - Contains an array of RPC structs

 - EntityUpdates